adlnet/xAPI-Spec/CONTRIBUTING.md

 ### Property and object names

-When refering to a property, parameter or object, but not specifically calling it out as property, parameter, or object the name should be capitalized.
+When referring to a property, parameter or object, but not specifically calling it out as property, parameter, or object the name should be capitalized.
 No formatting or quotes should be used.

 For example: